mircoporetti/blog/content/blog/opinions-retro/index.md

 **Bonus Content:** As a small provocation, and as proof that adapting frameworks and embracing asynchronous communication is both feasible and effective, even when challenging well-established practices,
-I recommend reading about Marco Polita’s real-world experience as a team lead.
+I recommend reading about Marco Polita’s real-world experience.
 He describes switching from the classic Daily Stand-up meeting to an asynchronous Daily Journal:

 - [Why remote Daily Sucks - Try remote Journal](https://www.marcopolita.me/blog/2022/09/02/Daily-Journal.html)
 - [Remote Journal - A year after](https://www.marcopolita.me/blog/2023/02/13/remote-journal_follow-up.html).